Support Page Content

 - Events: Generally, put Events in order of date with the soonest higher up and the latest lower down.
 For events with a “register by” date, order by that deadline.
 However, we recommend keeping events from the same department or org together, regardless of date.
 You may also choose to order Events with the most popular/wider audience high and more targeted lower.

-- For HW, items may run one initial time as a new item in News and Announcements, Events or Know Your Resources – and one additional time in the Reminders section.
-Items may run twice consecutively or twice non-consecutively.
+For HW, items may run one initial time as a new item in News and Announcements, Events, Know Your Resources or Grad Corner – and one additional time in the Reminders section.
+Run dates may be consecutive or non-consecutive.

 Submitting Your Word Document to the Hornet Weekly Editor

-- Once you have edited all items, have them in the correct order, all Reminders are placed in the document, and all items are proofed/approved (to the best of your ability), give your document a final read and make any finishing touches.
+- Once you have edited all items, have them in the correct order, Reminders are placed in the document OR Reminders dates are noted under each item in red, and all items are proofed/approved (to the best of your ability), give your document a final read and make any finishing touches.

 - Be sure to COMPLETE the submission process via the form NO later than 1 p.m. on Friday.

-- TIP: On the form, choose Option 3 “Word Document (Division Coordinators only)” and follow the steps to submit.
+- How to submit: On the form, choose Option 3 “Word Document (Division Coordinators only)” and follow the steps to submit.

 CRITICAL NOTE